 And again, on the topic of celebrity-brushing and networking in general: one piece of linkage you introverts (and you untrained extroverts) absolutely MUST have – “Networking 201: How to Work a Room,” by Diana Rowland.

 The long-awaited writing prompt (last week we just gave you the first half) is… a man arrives at a convention with something important in his pocket.
 It is an entire universe… and it has not been peace-bonded.

 This week’s episode of Writing Excuses is brought to you by the bad accents of Dan and Howard as they pitch Dungeon Crawlers Radio.

 This entry was posted on Sunday, August 2nd, 2009 at 7:12 pm and is filed under Conventions.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.